Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Methodology

 In Algorithm~\ref{al:alg1}, we implemented a quality measure based on that method.
 Let us recall Example 1; in Table~\ref{tb:exp1rules}, we list some of the rules that are used by the final classifier.
 As we can see, the true positive rate of those rules deteriorates in the data collected from environment after intervention.
 This is because the rule generating algorithm selected the variant features that are not against the intervention to construct the rule.

 So the question is: in what kind of situation could variant features be naturally selected rather than the invariant feature?
 The reason might be that the search algorithm is forced to maximize the discriminant patterns, so that the most informative features are selected.
 We have conducted multiple experiments by investigating the performance of the algorithm regarding to mutual information ratio between invariant and variant features.
 When the variant features are more informative than the invariant features, the models are very likely to fail on out-of-distribution (OOD) environments.

-The supplementary material encompasses more details.
+We apply a mutual information measure between features and the target label.
+Then according to the ratio of mutual information score between variant and invariant features, we run the model on different realizations of Example 1.
+The results are shown in Figure~\ref{fig:ratio}.
+As we can see, the performance of the model on OOD test environment are highly correlated with the ratio.
+This means that when the variant features are more informative than the invariant features in the given datasets, the models are very likely to fail on OOD environments.

+In order to mitigate this risk, we propose to apply regulation on the rule generating algorithm forcing it to learn the rules using causal invariant features.